 An important part of DAWN's work is investigating and documenting human rights abuses in the Middle East and North Africa.
 DAWN researchers rely on a wide array of primary and secondary sources to conduct investigations, including information obtained from victims, family members, witnesses, lawyers, government officials, journalists, public records, and various news sources we deem to be credible and reliable.
 DAWN publishes the resulting accounts of human rights abuses in English and Arabic on our website.

-DAWN currently focuses its democracy and human rights reporting and advocacy on Saudi Arabia, the United Arab Emirates, and Egypt.
-DAWN has selected these three countries because of their close political, military, and economic relationships with the United States.
+DAWN currently focuses its democracy and human rights reporting and advocacy on Saudi Arabia, the United Arab Emirates, Egypt, and Israel-Palestine.
+DAWN has selected these four countries because of their close political, military, and economic relationships with the United States.
 As a US-based organization, DAWN has a special responsibility to spotlight US support for abusive governments, which undermine democracy and human rights.
 As additional resources become available, DAWN will seek to increase the number of covered countries until we are able to report on all countries in the Middle East and North Africa.

 DAWN is an independent, non-governmental organization that seeks contributions from private individuals and foundations worldwide.
 Many of DAWN's donors remain anonymous in light of security risks associated with the work of DAWN, and the recent murder of our founder, Jamal Khashoggi.
 If you'd like to contribute to DAWN, see support us.
 If you wish to donate anonymously, you may do so.